 The issue of opiate addiction is impossible to ignore.
 Its prevalence over the last few decades has impacted numerous lives and torn communities apart.
 In 2019, 132 citizens of Norfolk County lost their lives to opioid overdose.
 When speaking about avoidable drug overdose, even one death of a community member is too many.
-At East Coast Recovery, our community-based approach to addiction treatment can provide you or a loved one with the tools they need to recover from opiate use disorders.

 When you think of the main culprit behind the opioid epidemic, the blame is typically placed on the widespread use of prescription opioid painkillers.
 While the overprescribing of these addictive drugs is no doubt a contributing factor to the opioid epidemic, there remains another illicit drug that has a stranglehold on many people in Massachusetts and along the East Coast: heroin.